dgarciabravo13/marvelsearch/README.md

 ## What is this

-This is a search api of characters´s "Marvel Comics", where you can see his description and navigate to his personal page.
+This is a Marvel Comics characters´s API site, where you can see his description and navigate to the character personal page.

 ## Who